anyaevostinar/anyaevostinar.github.io/classes/361-w21/proposal.md

 * Additions that you can pursue if you have time but aren't critical to get a result
 * A bibliography of sources you have already consulted or will consult

+I expect this to take at least 2 pages but you can certainly write more than that if needed.

 # Proposal final
 Your final draft of your proposal is due 2/5.
 It should include the same that the draft did but with more polish/edits based on my and your peers' feedback.